Crime Laboratory Backlog Status

 The Scientific Analysis Bureau provides serology and forensic DNA analysis using the most modern DNA scientific services for the examination of crime evidence to identify or exonerate individuals.
 Forensic DNA analysis involves testing of biological samples left at a scene to determine a DNA profile which can then be compared to the known profile of an individual or entered into the Combined DNA Index System (CODIS), a national database of DNA profiles, to search for a potential match.
 DNA analysis is offered at the Central, Southern and Northern laboratories.

-Violent Crimes cases: DNA evidence for cases involving a violent incident that results in injury (bleeding) or death.
+Violent Crimes involve a violent incident that results in injury (bleeding) or death.
 For initial evidence submissions of Violent Crimes cases, the lab will process up to 5 items of evidence per case (plus any known standards).
 Should more than 5 items be required for any case (complex scene, multiple victims/assailants, etc.), please contact the laboratory to discuss the case prior to submitting.

-Sexual Assault cases: DNA evidence for cases involving a sexual assault.
-For sexual assault cases, initial evidence submission should be the Sex Assault Kit (SAK) collected by medical personnel.
+Sexual Assaults often include a Sex Assault Kit (SAK) collected by medical personnel and this should always be the first evidence submitted.
 Once the SAK has been processed, additional items of evidence may be processed as needed.
 If no SAK was collected, initial evidence submission should be up to 5 items of evidence.

-Property Crimes cases: DNA evidence for cases involving an incident of stolen, damaged property, etc. or non-injury related persons crimes (e.g. armed robbery).
+Property Crimes involve an incident of stolen, damaged property, etc. or non-injury related persons crimes (e.g., armed robbery).
 For initial evidence submissions of Property Crimes cases, the lab will process 1 item of evidence per suspect in a case (plus any known standards).

 Buccal Swabs – (Pronounced “buckle”) swab(s) collected from the inner cheek of the mouth to use as a known DNA sample.
 Any swabs collected other than from the inner cheek are not buccal swabs.
 Do not use convicted offender and arrestee kits for casework submissions.
 DNA profiles from offender and arrestee submissions cannot be used for casework comparisons.